AI Workshop: learn to build apps with AI →

 Those are just two of the possible attributes you can have.

-Some attributes are only used for one tag, highly specialized.
-Others have more broad applications, like id and class you just saw.
+Some attributes are only used for one tag and are highly specialized.
+Others have broader applications, like id and class you just saw.

 Lessons in this unit: